 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Students are expected to attend lectures and tutorials and participate in discussion during tutorials.

 Work placement, internships or practicums

-An opportunity to particpate in a national security related internship program, in the following year, is offered to the highest scoring students.
-Further information on the internship scheme will be provided at the lectures.
+An opportunity to particpate in a national security related internship program, in the following year, is offered to the best performing students.
+Further information on the internship scheme will be provided during the Semester.